budimanfajarf/web/content/posts/install-nodejs-aws-ec2.md

 ## Install PM2

 The app will run as long as you open the terminal, but when you close the terminal or press <code>**Ctrl-C**</code>, the app will stop running.
-To make node.js app keep running, we can use a process manager called PM2, find for more information [about PM2 here](https://www.npmjs.com/package/pm2 "NPM PM2").
+To make node.js app keep running, we can use a process manager called PM2, find more information [about PM2 here](https://www.npmjs.com/package/pm2 "NPM PM2").

 First, stop the <code>**app.js**</code> running before by press <code>**Ctrl-C**</code>